Jackie Redmond

 Jackie Redmond (born April 12, 1987) is a Canadian sports broadcaster.
 She is signed to WWE, where she currently works on the Raw brand.
 She also currently works for TNT Sports and MSG Sportsnet, covering the NHL and the NHL Network.

 Biography

-Jackie Redmond was born on April 12, 1987, in Toronto, Ontario, Canada and grew up in Ontario.
+Jackie Redmond was born on April 12, 1987, in Halifax, Nova Scotia, Canada and grew up in London, Ontario.
 Before her current positions, she worked with the NHL, working for NHL Network, Sportsnet in Canada and MSG Sportsnet in the United States.
 She is a supporter of the Toronto Maple Leafs.

+In an interview with Joe Vulpis: She revealed that she was cold called by her agent to organize a screen test, as she resides in New Jersey.